sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 {% endhighlight %}

 The factory is the lynchpin for the whole operation.
-That’s where we inject our custom classes with the real live collaborator classes they rely on (as opposed to the mocks we used in testing).
+That’s where we all of our contexts get created with their real, live, collaborator classes (as opposed to the mocks we used in testing).

-When the controller calls the context constructed by this factory, we’ll get to see our business logic executed.
+Now that our controller has an instance of our CreateUser context in it's handsl, let's take a look at what code is executed when the controller calls our context.
 In this case our business logic consists of creating a user in the database and sending a “welcome” email.
+Let's take a look at what code is executed when the controller calls our context.

 {% highlight ruby %}